But there are no gnomes.

 When I look at it from a distance, a nice ‘event’ however, will not change my choice for the first hypothesis.
-My rationality tells me that the above arguments (as part of a much greater whole of contra-arguments) are strong.
+My rationality tells me that my arguments from above (as part of a much greater whole of contra-arguments) are strong.
 They are even very strong.
-Only a clear showing in reality itself may convince me of the opposite.
+Only a clear showing in reality may convince me of the opposite.
 That is to say: experimental science.

 Ditto for all possible ‘‘paranormal’ matters.